 Five reasons why Make It Happen Club is great for people with ADHD

-If you have ADHD, chances are you’ve tried all sorts of things to help you get stuff done.
-Some of them may have even worked for a while!
-But if you’re here reading this my guess is that you’re still figuring it out.
+If you have ADHD, chances are you’ve tried all sorts of things to get stuff done.
+Some of them might have worked (for a while)… but if you’re here, you’re probably still figuring it out.

-Here are five reasons why Make It Happen Club is great for solo business owners who have ADHD.
+That said, here’s what I have learned about why Make It Happen Club can be great for solo business owners who have ADHD.

 1. It reminds you what’s important

-But if you have ADHD, challenges with your working memory might make it hard for you to remember your goals, let alone the tasks you need to do to reach them.
+With ADHD, challenges with working memory can make it hard to remember your big goals — let alone the small steps that get you there.

 2. It helps you make logical decisions